 Don Genova is a British Columbia-based award-winning freelance journalist specializing in food and travel.
-He also teaches courses in food and travel writing and blogging at UBC and has produced a host of different food columns for CBC Radio.
-Don is now in the midst of preparing the second edition of his first book, “Food Artisans of Vancouver Island & the Gulf Islands”, and represents self-employed journalists as president of the Freelance Branch of the Canadian Media Guild.
+He also teaches courses in food and travel writing and blogging at UBC.
+Don’s latest radio column with CBC Victoria is called “Food Matters,” and delves into the world of sustainable eating.
+His first book, “Food Artisans of Vancouver Island & the Gulf Islands”, was published this spring by TouchWood Editions.
 His blog is blog.dongenova.com

 Hélèna Katz’s interest in writing began when she picked up her first newspaper at the age of 18 months.
 It took a bit longer for her to learn to write.
 Once she’d mastered the art of crafting a good story, she became a reporter for the Montreal Gazette.
 She began freelancing in 1993 and, since then, has delivered clear, concise and compelling copy for magazines, newspapers, websites, corporate clients and the nonprofit sector.